DjangoGirls/tutorial/en/python_introduction/README.md

 As you can see, you can access different objects in your list by using the list's name and the object's index inside of square brackets.

-To delete something from your list you will need to use __indexes__ as we learnt above and the `pop()` method.
-Let's try an example and reinforce what we learnt previously; we will be deleting the first number of our list.
+To delete something from your list you will need to use __indexes__ as we learned above and the `pop()` method.
+Let's try an example and reinforce what we learned previously; we will be deleting the first number of our list.

     >>> print(lottery)
     [59, 42, 30, 19, 12, 3, 199]